lexaficus/docker-ansible/README.md

 - To install `docker run --rm --name=docker-ansible itech/docker-ansible`

-- To test `docker exec -it docker-ansible bash`
+- To quickly test it `docker run --name=docker-ansible -it itech/docker-ansible bash`

 Then you can play with ansible from command line: